-The skies in Berlin may grow gloomy in October, but the grey is uplifted by not one, but two Festivals of Lights.
-Both events are completely free and cast the city in a magical light with almost 100 of the capital's top sights radiantly-lit by national and international artists.
+The skies in Berlin may grow gloomy in October, but the grey is uplifted during the Festival of Lights.
+The event is completely free and casts the city in a magical light with almost 100 of the capital's top sights radiantly-lit by national and international artists.

-The main light festival takes place from October 7th to the 16th and consists of light installations, video and 3D projections.
+Since 2005, the light festival has taken place in mid-October and consists of light installations, video and 3D mapping.
 The city's top attractions are not just lit, but in constant motion through optical illusions.
+The Brandenburger Tor (Brandenburg Gate), Fernsehturm (TV Tower), Berliner Dom (cathedral), Siegessäule (Victory Column) and much of Museuminsel (Museum Island) are all brilliantly lit.

 - Brandenburger Tor - Six 3D productions will provide an engaging show every 25 minutes